Skip advert

 Limited power warning light

-Having a tortoise on the dashboard may look friendly but this warning light actually means that your vehicle is running on limited power.
+This warning light is shaped like a tortoise.
+It may look friendly, but it actually means that your vehicle is running on limited power.
 There are a number of faults that could be causing this lack of power and they vary in severity, but it can also indicate a very low charge in the battery, and is limiting your power to help you get to a safe place before energy runs out completely.
-It’s best to stop the car as soon as is safely possible and arrange for it to be taken to the garage for a diagnosis.
+It’s best to stop the car in a safe place and arrange for it to be taken to the garage for a diagnosis.

 Battery charge level warning light

-This light will appear if your battery is at a critically low level of charge.
+This light will appear in your hybrid or electric car if the battery is at a critically low level of charge.
 If you do not stop the vehicle soon, you could end up stranded.
 The best, and most obvious, course of action is to seek the nearest available charging point, whether this is at home or a public facility.

 Pedestrian alert system